Reticulon: Reticulon-like proteins: Arabidopsis

 Due to the lack of information of reticulons, scientists often study reticulon-like proteins.
 The genome Arabidopsis thaliana has at least 19 reticulon like proteins, and 15 of them have been explicitly identified.
-One study on Arabadopsis looks at transport between organelles and specific receptors.
+One study on Arabidopsis looks at transport between organelles and specific receptors.
 The regulation of receptor transport to the plasma membrane is important for the recognition of pathogens.
 Membrane associated proteins travel from the ER to the Golgi bodies, and eventually the plasma membrane.
 Immune receptors that are related to the plasma membrane are called pattern recognition receptors (PRRs).
 Through Arabidopsis protein microarrays the FLAGELIN-SENSITIVE2 (FLS2) receptor, a PRR, was tagged to identify reticulon-like protein RTNLB1 and its homolog RTNLB2.
 When manipulating the expression levels of RTNLB1 and RTNLB2, signaling of the FLS2 receptor was interrupted.
 A serine cluster at the N-terminal of the protein is important for the FLS2 interaction.
 Although there is not a direct interference, RTNLB1 and RTNLB2 interact with newly created FLS2 to facilitate transport to the plasma membrane.
 Through the RTNLB1 and RTNLB2 reticulon domain, their function is part of a larger protein system that moderates FLS2 secretion.
 Receptor trafficking is looked at through plant studies as an important process of receptor activity.
 The role of human reticulons which are involved in intracellular protein trafficking indicate the relationship between reticulons and plant RTNLBs.

 One way those proteins can be compared to reticulons is in looking at reticulon-depleted yeast cells.
 Fluorescence was detected in modified ER structures of those yeast cells and the localization of the FLS2 was defected.

 In another study, members of the RTN family of the Arabidopsis thaliana (RTNLB13) were cloned.
 Those members were expressed in tobacco leaf epidermal cells with an attached yellow fluorescent protein (YFP).
 The RTNLB13 was localized in the ER of those cells.
 Additionally, an ER luminal marker was tagged to further show that when RTNLB13 was added, morphological changes existed in the lumen of the ER.
 Fluorescence recovery after photobleaching (FRAP) analysis has shown that increased expression of RTNLB13 decreases the likeliness of proteins to be soluble in the ER lumen.
 To further examine that location of RTNS are the ER, the increased expression of RTNLB13 did not have an effect on the Golgi shape and secretion of a reporter protein.